 Even though it is unethical and potentially illegal for the listing agent to discriminate against a rebate buyer broker’s offer, it is not unheard of for listing agents (who are in control of the flow of information) to present bids to sellers in such a way as to encourage the seller accepting another offer versus the one made by a NYC discount broker.

-It is not uncommon to hear stories of traditional listing brokers, who do represent the majority of real estate listings, to punish client bids made by discount buyers’ agents by either presenting their bid to the seller late or in a negative light (claiming they are unprofessional, tough to work with, unreliable, etc).
+It is not uncommon to hear stories of traditional listing brokers, who do represent the majority of real estate listings, to punish client bids made by discount buyers’ agents by either presenting their bid to the seller late or in a negative light by claiming that the buyer’s agent is unprofessional, tough to work with, unreliable, etc.